-- 1. Advocate for regional funding measures and State bond, and other funding measures that would provide resources for land preservation, capital projects, and park and open space operations. - 2.
-Advocate that implementation guidelines developed by State granting agencies include criteria that would be favorable to Napa County projects. - 3.
+- Advocate for regional funding measures and State bond, and other funding measures that would provide resources for land preservation, capital projects, and park and open space operations. - 1.
+Develop a comprehensive list of existing and future park project needs within the County of Napa with as many details as possible. - 2.
+Advocate that implementation guidelines developed by State granting agencies include criteria that would be favorable to the County of Napa's Napa County projects. - 2.3.
 Support any efforts to begin the process for Napa County to purchase Skyline Park to ensure it is being preserved as open space.